Information

 What is the probability of providing the species' substrate and shelter needs in captivity?

 It is low for minimal farming conditions, as almost all age classes of the species use substrate, but RAS and some ponds are devoid of it.
 It is high for high-standard farming conditions given a) hatching substrate for eggs, b) earthen ponds for JUVENILES and ADULTS which are not lined, and given b) natural reproduction with spawning substrate in ponds for SPAWNERS.
-Our conclusion is based on a high amount of evidence.8 Stress
+Our conclusion is based on a high amount of evidence.

 Farming involves subjecting the species to diverse procedures (e.g., handling, air exposure, short-term confinement, short-term crowding, transport), sudden parameter changes or repeated disturbances (e.g., husbandry, size-grading).